nathan-pham/caret-notes/CHEM-SELF/khan academy/atoms, compounds, and ions/6 isotopes and mass spectrometry.md

 **isotopes**: atoms of the same element with a varying number of neutrons; retains identity and characteristics
 - derived from _iso_: same, _tope_: place
 - isotopes of an element still have the same number of protons; same place on periodic table (though varying neutrons results in unique atomic mass)

+## Particle Masses and Unified Atomic Mass Units
+**unified atomic mass unit (u)**: conceptualize mass at atomic scales 1 u = 1/2 of the mass of neutral carbon-12

+ex) How many protons are in the nucleus of an atom of carbon-12?
+There are 6 protons in carbon-12